 Please note that option papers will change from time to time, and not all will be run every year.

-As at September 2022, it is expected that the following options will run in the academic year 2023-24: Gender and Society in India c.
-1800 to the present; The Economic Development of South Asia 1947 to the present; The International Relations of South Asia; Social History of Colonial India 1800-1947; Themes in the history of Pakistan; Unmasking the State: civil society activism in South Asia; Anthropology of South Asia; and Anthropology of Buddhism; as well as the main advanced language options.
+As at September 2024, it is expected that the following options will run in the academic year 2024-25: Themes in the history of Pakistan; Unmasking the State: civil society activism in South Asia; Anthropology of South Asia; Trade & Exchange in South Asia: Transcultural Objects, Relations and Identities; Decoding Development in Digital South Asia and The People of the Mughal Empire: An Introduction to Early Modern South Asia; as well as the main advanced language option.

 Students may alternatively apply to take an 'approved option' from elsewhere within the University, subject to the agreement of both the Modern South Asian Studies Teaching Committee and the Graduate Studies Committee of the hosting department.
 Such options may include options run as part of OSGA's new MPhil in Global and Area Studies.